clintono1/pintos-project/reports/project1.md

 #### Aidan Meredith
-Answered the additional questions of the design document and pair programmed with Louise and worked with the rest of the group to finish Part 3.
+Answered the additional questions of the design document and pair programmed with Louise to implement part 3.
+Worked with the rest of the group to debug Part 3.

 #### Louise Feng
 Worked on the documentation of Part 2 and pair programmed with Aidan to implement Part 3.
 Also wrote the final report for Part 3.

 #### Yena Kim
-Paired programmed with Aaron on Part 2 and helped implemented Task 3.
+Paired programmed with Aaron on Part 2 and helped implement Task 3.
 Also wrote the final report for Tasks 1 and 2.

 ## Things That Went Well